phenopackets/phenopacket-schema/docs/basics.rst

 ~~~~~~~

 This is typically the individual human (or another organism) that the Phenopacket is describing.
 In many cases, the individual will
 be a patient or proband of the study.
 This field maps to the FHIR `Patient <https://www.hl7.org/fhir/patient.html>`_ element.
+The
+Phenopacket :ref:`Individual <rstindividual>` element
-The Phenopacket :ref:`Individual` element contains elements that describe attributes such as biological sex, age, or date of birth.
+contains elements that describe attributes such as biological sex, age, or date of birth.

 ~~~~~~~~~~~
 individuals
 ~~~~~~~~~~~
-This field can contain a list of other individuals.
+This field can contain a list of other :ref:`Individual <rstindividual>`s.
 The Phenopacket standard expects
 that these individuals are related in some way to the subject of the phenopacket.
 For instance, the individuals may
 be genetically related or may be members of a cohort.
 If this field is used, then
 it is expected that a pedigree will be included for genetically related individuals